MartinMalinda/pinia-supabase/README.md

 -   TypeScript Support: Full TypeScript support ensures type safety and enhances development experience with autocompletion and compile-time error checking.
 -   Dynamic Data Modeling: Easily model your database schema within your Vue application, allowing for flexible and dynamic data interaction.
--   Comprehensive CRUD Operations: Out-of-the-box support for create, read, update, and delete operations, along with advanced querying capabilities.
+-   Comprehensive CRUD Operations: Out-of-the-box support for create, read, update, and delete operations, along with querying.
 -   Efficient State Management: Leverages Pinia for reactive state management, ensuring your UI stays in sync with your database state.
 -   Relationship Handling: Supports defining and managing relationships between different entities in your database.